 Become a Learning Machine: How to Leverage Books to Supercharge Personal and Professional Development

 Estimated Reading Time: 10 Minutes I’ve been reading (or listening to) an average of two to three books a week since August of 2010.
 At the time of this writing, I can safely estimate I’ve read more than a thousand books over the last eight years.
-I don’t say this...read more
+I...read more

 As a leader, you have an outsized impact on those around you.
 That impact can be a positive one in which you help others be more productive, empowered and inspired.
-Or your impact can be a negative one leaving those you lead feeling confused, frustrated or worse of...read more
+Or your impact can be a negative one leaving those you lead feeling confused, frustrated or...read more

 When I was in middle school, I started obsessively studying musical theater.
 I would go to the library and check out various cast albums, then make cassette tape recordings.
 Since I planned to go into the field, I was determined to study the genre and...read more